PhasesResearchLab/PyQAlloy/docs/install.md

     cd PyQAlloy
     pip install -e .

+## From TAR.GZ

+If you have downloaded a TAR.GZ file, you should follow instructions above, setting up the Conda environment, but instead of cloning from GitHub, you can quickly install it with

+    pip install <path_to_tar.gz>

+The resulting installation will be the same as if you installed a package from PyPI, but you will not be able to make changes to the code.

+## Dataset connection
 If you are using the [**ULTERA Project**](https://ultera.org) infrastructure, now you should fill in your details into the `pyqalloy/credentials.json` 'name' and 'dbKey' fields, and you should be ready to go! :)